HolyCorn-Software/system/system-changes.md

 .

-Added the time-to-live, of grand version checks
+Improved performance, by reducing the likelihood of duplicate requests, and duplicate grand version checks